Academic Progress Policy

 Good Standing: Student has attempted at least 9 cumulative credit hours and has a cumulative GPA greater than or equal to 2.00 for all classes attempted.

-Probation (continuing): If a student on Academic Probation earns a term GPA of at least 2.00 for all classes attempted during the term, but fails to raise his or her cumulative GPA to at least 2.0 for all classes attempted, the student will be allowed to attend the next term, but will remain on Academic Probation.
+Performance Improving: If a student on Performance Support or Returning Support earns a term GPA of at least 2.00 for all classes completed during the term but fails to raise their cumulative GPA to at least 2.00 for all classes completed, the student will be allowed to attend the next term as Performance Improving.
+This value was previously referred to as “Probation Continuing.”

-Suspension Rules
+Academic Suspension

 • Students put on Suspension will be dropped from all courses for any future terms.
-Students will not be able to register for courses until they meet the requirements outlined in the Academic Suspension appeal process.
+Students will not be able to register for courses until they meet the requirements outlined in the Academic Suspension appeal process above.
 Students are ultimately responsible for their enrollment and need to check their enrollment schedule for accuracy.